eliocamp/reproducibility-with-r/jose-submission/paper.md

 We delivered this workshop twice on-line.
 Participants were graduate and undergraduate students, experienced researchers, and private and government sector researchers.
-Each time the two of us where always present and shared the tasks of teaching, answering questions and troubleshooting technical issues.
+Each time two instructors where always present and shared the tasks of teaching, answering questions and troubleshooting technical issues.
 This also helps to keep the agenda on track and the general organization of the workshop.

 The anonymous feedback was positive and many recommendations or requests from the students were include in the following days.
-The feedback also helped to shape the mateirals and organisation of the second edition.
+The feedback also helped to shape the materials and organisation of the second edition.
-In particular, the first edition was divided into only three modules, but this proved to be not enough time so we reorganised the content into the current four modules.
+In particular, the first edition was divided into only three modules, but this proved to be not enough time so the content was reorganised into the current four modules.

 Other people have used the materials to learn specific tools and apply them to their work independently.